OSGeo/gdal/doc/source/drivers/raster/vrt.rst

 values separated by commas, in the order 'xmin,ymax,xmax,ymin' (upper left x,y, lower right x,y).

-The effect of the ``ovr``` option (added in GDAL 3.7) is to specify which overview level of source file must be used, or control any automatic choice as with (:ref:`gdal_translate`).
+The effect of the ``ovr``` option (added in GDAL 3.7) is to specify which overview level of source file must be used, with the first overview level being 0 (:ref:`gdal_translate`).

 The options may be chained together separated by '&'.
 (Beware the need for quoting to protect the ampersand).